Isildurrr/task-to-do-dashboard/README.md

 # task-to-do-dashboard
-Simple to do list task dashboard
+Simple to do list task dashboard.